poggersbutnot/CashIncGiveCodes/README.md

 ```

 ## Questions
-> Will You Still Mod PG3D?
+> Do You Still Mod PG3D?
-- Yes, i still will.
+- Yes, i still do.
 Im just modding other games, to.
 > Is it fast?
 - Im gonna be honest, no. Not really, as it has to do *post()* 3 times until it switches to another user.